Dee-1: Growing popularity

-His first studio album, David & Goliath, was released April 13, 2009.
+His first studio album, David & Goliath, was released on April 13, 2009.
 In August 2009, Dee-1 released a Saints-themed song with trumpet player and Rapper Ty Ochsen, titled "Bring Em to the Dome".
 Additionally, Dee-1 performed alongside nationally touring acts such as Lil Wayne, Lupe Fiasco, Drake, Trey Songz, Akon, The Roots, Mýa, The Clipse, Musiq Soulchild, Fat Joe, Lil Boosie, Juvenile, Big K.R.I.T. and Big Boi.
 In October 2010, he was named Artist of the Year at the NOLA Underground Hip Hop Awards.

-Dee-1 majorly rose to hip-hop's spotlight after the release of his song and music video, "Jay, 50, & Weezy" in 2010.
-The single received national attention and was praised for its narrative-driven storytelling and “sheer audacity that he displayed by calling out three of the game's biggest rappers, but mostly because of the song's strong message.”
+Dee-1 majorly rose to hip-hop's spotlight after the release of his song and music video, "Jay, 50, & Weezy," in 2010.
+The single received national attention and was praised for its narrative-driven storytelling and "sheer audacity that he displayed by calling out three of the game's biggest rappers, but mostly because of the song's strong message."

 In the same year, Dee-1 released his fourth mixtape, I Hope They Hear Me Vol.1.
 The project received positive attention, and after his Vol 1.5 installation to the mixtape series, he released I Hope They Hear Me Vol. 2.
 With acclaimed tracks, such as "Jay, 50 & Weezy" occupying the 18-song track list, Dee-1's collaboration with Mannie Fresh made for another high-profile record from the project, "The One That Got Away".
-The track was produced by Flight School Productions complete with a music video for the 2011 single.
+The track was produced by Flight School Productions and is complete with a music video for the 2011 single.

 In 2011, Dee-1 toured with Atlanta rappers Killer Mike and Young Dro, as well as the southern California-based rap group Pac Div.
 Following that tour, between 2011 and 2013, he has also toured with artists such as Macklemore (opening for The Heist Tour), Murs (Ridin' All By Ourselves Tour), and Lecrae (Higher Learning Tour).
+Dee-1 toured with Macklemore in 2012.
 Dee-1 developed a close relationship with Chicago rapper Lupe Fiasco while joining him on the Tetsuo Youth Tour of 2013 as well.
 Dee-1's unique artistry brought him to BET's 2014 Hip Hop Awards along with O.T.
 Genasis, Lil Mama, Logic and Detroit Che.

-Dee-1's The Focus Tape helped sustain his career momentum next, released in 2012 and featured a handful of hip-hop's biggest names; "Work" featuring Lecrae, "The Man In My City" featuring Juvenile and Mannie Fresh, "The Very Best" featuring Yassin Bey and Mannie Fresh, and "Never Clockin Out (Remix)" featuring Killer Mike name a few.
-His released the consciously driven singles such as "You Stupid Fool" and "Shut Up And Grind".
+Dee-1's The Focus Tape helped sustain his career momentum next, released in 2012 and featured a handful of hip-hop's biggest names; "Work" featuring Lecrae, "The Man In My City" featuring Juvenile and Mannie Fresh, "The Very Best" featuring Yassin Bey and Mannie Fresh, and "Never Clockin Out (Remix)" featuring Killer Mike.
+He released a series of conscious-rap driven singles such as "You Stupid Fool" and "Shut Up And Grind".